Building Confidence

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used the same sample as the Wood et al. (2006) study (summarized above) to examine the nature and strength of the alliance–outcome association in CBT for child anxiety.
-Families were randomly assigned to Building Confidence Program or child-focused cognitive behavioral therapy (CCBT).
-The CCBT and Building Confidence Program conditions did not differ in treatment dosage or fidelity.
-The Therapy Process Observational Coding System for Child Psychotherapy – Alliance Scale (TPOCS-A) was used to measure the quality of the child alliance and coders independently rated 123 CBT therapy sessions.
-Results indicated that a stronger child–therapist alliance early in treatment predicted greater improvement in parent-reported outcomes at mid-treatment but not post-treatment.
+The study used the same sample as Wood et al. (2006).
+The purpose of the study was to examine the link between child–therapist alliance and outcome in manual-guided cognitive behavioral therapy (CBT), Building Confidence for children diagnosed with anxiety disorders.
+Participants were randomly assigned to Building Confidence or child-focused cognitive behavioral therapy (CCBT).
+Measures utilized include the Therapy Process Observational Coding System for Child Psychotherapy – Alliance Scale (TPOCS-A), the Anxiety Disorders Interview Schedule for DSM-IV: Child and Parent Versions (ADIS-C/P), the parent-report version of the Multidimensional Anxiety Scale for Children (MASC), the Child Behavior Checklist (CBCL), and the Consumer Satisfaction Form (CPSAT).
+Results indicate that a stronger child–therapist alliance early in treatment predicted greater improvement in parent-reported outcomes at mid-treatment but not post-treatment.
 However, improvement in the child–therapist alliance over the course of treatment predicted better post-treatment outcomes.
-Limitations included lack of child-reported measures as well as small sample size.
+Limitations include lack of child-reported measures, as well as small sample size.

 Length of controlled postintervention follow-up: None.